Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 #### Browse Framework Tests

-The dashboard view shows tests included into currently opened test framework (parent test and it's sub-tests).
+The dashboard view shows tests included in the currently opened test framework (parent test and it's sub-tests).

 #### View Test Runs in Progress